Effective Classroom Management Strategies for New Teachers

 Effective classroom management strategies for new teachers

-When you hear a student answer a question thoughtfully, praise him.
+When you hear a student answer a question thoughtfully, praise them.

-If she works well in a group, let her know.
+If they work well in a group, let them know.

 By giving genuine and specific praise, your students will try harder.